 Meet the Tenants: Music Broth

-We met with Felix Slaven, one half of Music Broth; Govanhill’s brand new instrument lending library who told us about their new social enterprise operating from Unit 7 in Victoria Court.
+We met with Felix Slavin, one half of Music Broth, Govanhill’s brand-new instrument-lending library, who told us about their new social enterprise operating from Unit 7 in Victoria Court.